LGBTQ rights in the Philippines: Philippine Independent Church

-The Philippine Independent Church (also known as Iglesia Filipina Independiente and Aglipayan Church) has had a history of violence against members of the LGBT community.
-However, in the early 21st century, the church position changed dramatically to an extent where the church leadership apologized through an official statement to the LGBT community.
+The Philippine Independent Church (also known as Iglesia Filipina Independiente and Aglipayan Church) has had a history of violence against members of the LGBTQ community.
+However, in the early 21st century, the church position changed dramatically to an extent where the church leadership apologized through an official statement to the LGBTQ community.
 The church recognized that it has "shown indifference, and [had made] LGBT people feel less human, discriminated against and stigmatized".
 The statement – dubbed "Our Common Humanity, Our Shared Dignity" – stresses the church's position that it "must openly embrace God's people of all sexes, sexual orientations, gender identities and expressions".

 The apology statement's groundwork first came up in 2014, when a gay man articulated during the church plenary his query about the church's plans for sexual minorities.
 This led to discussions among the newly elected set of national youth officers, led by an openly gay president and a lesbian executive vice president, which would later be succeeded by another openly gay president.
-The church’s position on LGBT people was officially adopted by the entire church in February 2017.
+The church’s position on LGBTQ people was officially adopted by the entire church in February 2017.

 On February 24, 2023, the church ordained Wylard "Wowa" Ledama, a trans woman and registered nurse-turned-seminarian, to the diaconate as the church's and country's first ordained trans clergy.
 She is assigned at the National Cathedral.

 Iglesia ni Cristo

 The Iglesia ni Cristo adheres to the teachings of the Bible and they denounce those who practice homosexual acts, as they are seen as immoral and wicked.
 The organization has been called by international human rights organizations, one of the most homophobic religious sects operating in the Philippines.
 These acts include having sexual affairs and relations with partners of the same sex, cross-dressing, and same-sex marriage.
 Furthermore, men are not allowed to have long hair, for it is seen as a symbol of femininity and should be exclusive to women only.
-LGBT people born into INC families reportedly suffer the greatest as their existence is branded explicitly as wicked by their own family and the pastor of their locality.
+LGBTQ people born into INC families reportedly suffer the greatest as their existence is branded explicitly as wicked by their own family and the pastor of their locality.
 Numerous cases also exist where INC members who chose to leave the faith faced massive backlash from family members, pastors, and other INC members locally and abroad, making it hard for INC members to get away from the church.
-Hate crimes and forced conversion therapy committed by family members towards INC LGBT teenagers have also surfaced and are backed by the Templo Sentral, the central establishment of the INC church.
+Hate crimes and forced conversion therapy committed by family members towards INC LGBTQ teenagers have also surfaced and are backed by the Templo Sentral, the central establishment of the INC church.

 United Methodist Church

-The position of the United Methodist Church towards LGBT-inclusiveness is divided worldwide.
-In developed nations, members of the church tend to be more in favor of LGBT rights, whereas members in developing nations tend to oppose.
-In 2019, during a worldwide church meeting, held in the United States, Filipino delegates voted in favor of a strengthened ban on LGBT members.
+The position of the United Methodist Church towards LGBTQ-inclusiveness is divided worldwide.
+In developed nations, members of the church tend to be more in favor of LGBTQ rights, whereas members in developing nations tend to oppose.
+In 2019, during a worldwide church meeting, held in the United States, Filipino delegates voted in favor of a strengthened ban on LGBTQ members.
 The agenda was approved with 438 voting in favor and 384 voting against.